 What is budding?
 Budding is when a queen takes a bunch of workers and walks off to start a new nest or colony.

-Ants have many ways of starting a new colony, but simply, this either involves queens flying to start a new colony after they have mated with a male.
-Substantial risks are associated with this activity as the queens are exposed to predators, parasites and attack from enemies in the search for a suitable habitat and their subsequent attempt at producing the first clutch of workers.
+Ants have many ways of starting a new colony, but simply, this either involves queens flying to start a new colony after they have mated with a male (mating flights), or budding.
+Substantial risks are associated with mating flights as the queens are exposed to predators, parasites and attack from enemies in the search for a suitable habitat and their subsequent attempt at producing the first clutch of workers.

 A queen (bottom centre) Argentine ant surrounded by workers on the move to a new location (© Phil Lester)

 |The other way is by budding.
 Reproduction in invasive ants often happens by budding.
 Budding results in extremely high densities of nests and large numbers of workers, close to each other because all the reproductive effort of the new queen gets added to the original colony.

-Budding has a far lower risk of failure, because many of the causes of mortality, are eliminated.
+Budding has a far lower risk of failure, because many of the causes of mortality are removed.
 There is a high likelihood that suitable nest sites will be found close to the original nest.
-The invasion can expand and fuse to form a dense population and a continuous invasion front.
+The colony can expand and fuse to form a dense population and a continuous invasion front.

 However, this can make management of ants easier than for ants that fly, as budding makes it difficult to spread far from the original nest.

 Invasive ants are often closely associated in a number of different ways.